Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: Car Ownership

-the S Ashland Ave / W 76th St neighborhood have a highly unusual car ownership.
+exclusive analysis shows that the S Ashland Ave / W 76th St neighborhood has

 33.7% of the households in this neighborhood don't own a car at

 all.
 This is more carless households than NeighborhoodScout found in